-The digitalisation campaign is a 20-point programme run by the government of Upper Austria for the digital future of the province.
-It is coordinated by Business Upper Austria, the Upper Austrian government’s business agency.
-As a cross-disciplinary issue, digitalisation is also an intrinsic part of the strategic business and research programme Innovatives OÖ 2020.
-It is relevant for all fields of action and plays a central role in achieving the goals of the strategic programme.
+The digitalisation campaign is the Upper Austrian programme for the digital future of Upper Austria.
+The implementation is coordinated by Business Upper Austria - the Upper Austrian Business Agency.
+Digitalisation is firmly anchored as an issue that affects all fronts in the strategic and economic research programme Innovative Upper Austria 2020.
+It concerns every fields of action and makes a significant contribution to achieving the objectives of the strategic programme.

 "Digitalisation is a major innovation factor for our economy.
 It presents all our industries with huge challenges, while at the same time opening up new opportunities for economic development - large and small alike.
 Attractive framework conditions for people and companies ensure that Upper Austria remains the most dynamic economic region in Austria.
 Our region has strong digital competencies and resources.
 Innovative companies, open-minded and dedicated specialists who are keen to stay ahead and make Upper Austria one of the leading digital regions in Europe.
 With our comprehensive digitalisation campaign we want to make sure that no opportunities are missed in using the digital transformation to make us even stronger as a business location."

-The Digital Skills Qualification Alliance supports manufacturing companies and companies close to manufacturing with their individual planning and joint implementation of company training courses to promote digital skills.
-These courses are sponsored by AMS Upper Austria and the economy department of the Austrian government.
+The Digital Skills Qualification Alliance supports manufacturing and production-related companies in individual planning and joint implementation of in-company courses to promote digital skills.
+The courses are supported by AMS OÖ and the commerce department of Upper Austria.

-The DESI (Digital Economy and Society Index) is an index developed by the EU and calculated every year to enable comparison of the Member States’ “digital performance” in five dimensions and tracking of developments over time.
+DESI (Digital Economy and Society Index) is an index developed by the EU and surveyed annually at national level.
+It allows a comparison of the "digital performance" of the member states in five dimensions and a monitoring of the development over time.

-For the first time, a DESI is being configured for a region, namely the federal province of Upper Austria, in order to ascertain the current status of progress made in digitalisation in the province compared to Austria as a whole and the Member States of the EU.
+For the first time, a regional DESI has been created for the province of Upper Austria to determine the status of digitization progress in Upper Austria compared to the rest of Austria and other EU countries.

-In cooperation with R&D institutions and other clusters, the Plastics Cluster has taken up one of the major challenges for its companies: In plastics processing, many different "recipes" for plastic are used, and sometimes recycled material is used too.
-Because the properties of the materials used change constantly during production, and also during their useful lives, their “behaviour” is difficult to predict.
-Even complex and thorough simulations often fail to provide usable findings.
+In cooperation with R&D facilities and other clusters, the Plastics Cluster is addressing a major challenge for its companies.
+In plastics processing, many different "recipes" for plastics are used, including the use of recycled materials in some cases.
+Since the properties of the substances used are constantly changing during production, and also during use, it is difficult to predict their "behaviour".
+Even complex simulations often do not produce reliable results.